coolgow06/NIQ-Activate/README.md

 Steps to run:
 Step1 - Clone the Springboot project
 Step2 - Install postgresql
-Step3 - Congigure the connection
+Step3 - Configure the connection
 Now, Your are good to run the project!